Pledge Toolkit

 Hi Name,

-My name is Matias Cabeza and I’m working with Friends of the Earth.
+My name is Matias Cabeza and I’m working with Sunrise Durham.
 I’m part of the No Toxic Money coalition in North Carolina, an effort designed to help rid our democracy of monopoly utility interests and protect the health of our families and our climate.

-I’m writing you to ask if CANDIDATE would add HIS/HER name to the growing list of federal, state, and local candidates and elected officials such as (list some candidates who have take the pledge; see our website) who have pledged to reject campaign contributions from Duke Energy and Dominion Energy and support a moratorium on their new fossil fuel infrastructure projects.
+I’m writing you to ask if CANDIDATE would add HIS/HER/ETC name to the growing list of federal, state, and local candidates and elected officials such as (list some candidates who have take the pledge; see our website) who have pledged to reject campaign contributions from Duke Energy and Dominion Energy.
 Will CANDIDATE sign the No Toxic Money pledge?

-To sign, you can just visit here and follow the prompts.
+To sign, you can just visit here and follow the steps.

-If you have any questions about the pledge or this effort, please feel free to email me or call me at (386) 333-0072.
+If you have any questions about the pledge or this effort, please feel free to email me or call me at (xxx)xxx-xxxx.
 I’d love to meet with you in person.
 My vote and many others rely on this pledge.

 All the best,